HatcherBlair/SearchWithWeb/README.md

 # Search With Web - A Chrome extension that makes Google searches default to the web tab

+## Notice:
+I was recently made aware of https://tenbluelinks.org/ which accomplishes the same thing as this extension but in a nicer way.
+I would recommend checking that website out instead of using this.

 ## Motivation
 I was recently informed of the web tab when doing a Google search, a tab meaning all, images, videos, shopping, etc.  Web search removes most of the sponsored content and other junk that tends to clog up a Google search.
 I wanted to make this the default option on my browser but there is not a native way to do it in Chrome.
 This extension solves that problem by adding a search engine to Chrome and making it default to the web tab.